oslokommune/okctl/userdocs/src/application/upgrading.md

 Now, use your favourite git diff tool to get back what is specific for your application.

-In the example screenshot below, we're using Intellij to do the diff, and the newest version of okctl has changed `initialDelaySeconds` from `3` to `5`.
-So, you would apply those two changes.
-Additionaly, my application uses an environment variable `DSN`, so you would apply that change as well.
+In the example screenshot below, I'm using Intellij to do the diff.
+The newest version of okctl has changed `initialDelaySeconds` from `3` to `5`.
+So, I'll apply those two changes.
+Additionaly, since `okctl apply application` wrote this file from scratch, it didn't keep the environment variable `DSN` that my application needs.
+So I'll apply that change as well.

 ![okctl](/img/application-upgrade-diff.png)